ruksi/genvi/ABOUT.md

     the features in the future, you can get them from the version control history.
 </dd>
 <dt>
-    Some <code>pre-commit</code> hooks are disabling isolated environment with <code>language: system</code>, why?
+    Some <code>pre-commit</code> hooks disable the isolated environment with <code>language: system</code>, why?
 </dt>
 <dd>